Bhutanese refugees in Nepal: 'We want to return home' – DW – 12/19/2024

 Bhutan's government did not respond to DW's request for comment.

 In 2023, Nepal announced plans to resume talks with Bhutan on refugee repatriation, marking the first such initiative in nearly two decades.
-But no signifiacnt progress has been reported since then.
+But no significant progress has been reported since then.

 Ongoing struggles